Skip to main contentSkip to footer

 Guidance for Postgraduate Research Students

-Visit Sussex Direct here >
+Visit Ethics RM here >

 Applications for a range of health-related research involving healthy human participants, their biomaterial, or personal data are all eligible for review.